MoreiraCristiano/MoreiraCristiano/README.md

   more_details: {
     1: "I wanna to become a full cycle developer",
     2: "A debian/ubuntu lover",
-    3: "I am currenttly working on a CI/CD/CT area"
+    3: "I am currently working on a CI/CD/CT area"
   }
 };
 ```